Getting started with the cf CLI

 cf push locates the manifest.yml file in the current working directory by default.
 Alternatively, you can provide a path to the manifest with the -f flag.

-For more information about the -f flag, see the Cloud Foundry CLI Reference Guide.
+For more information about the -f flag, see the cf push --help output.

-Note When you provide an app name at the command line, the cf push command uses that app name regardless of whether there is a different app name in the manifest.
+When you provide an app name at the command line, the cf push command uses that app name instead of any app name provided in the manifest.
 If the manifest configures multiple apps, you can push a single app by providing thenname at the command line; the cf CLI does not push the others.
 Use these behaviors for testing.

 Push an app with a buildpack